alexi.sh

 Asset enumeration for technical practitioners

-Before categorizing threats, enumerate what you actually own.
-For a typical indie developer or OSS maintainer in 2026, the asset inventory breaks into five categories:
+Before you sort threats, list what you actually own.
+For a typical indie developer or OSS maintainer in 2026, the asset list breaks into five groups:

-Identity assets: GitHub/GitLab accounts (tied to a public reputation and organizational permissions), cloud provider root accounts (AWS, GCP, Azure), domain registrar accounts (the root of your web presence), email accounts (the recovery path for everything else), and package registry accounts (npm, PyPI, crates.io — the blast radius of a compromise here extends to every downstream consumer).
+Identity assets: GitHub/GitLab accounts (tied to a public reputation and org permissions), cloud provider root accounts (AWS, GCP, Azure), domain registrar accounts (the root of your web presence), and email accounts (the recovery path for everything else).
+Add package registry accounts (npm, PyPI, crates.io).
+The blast radius of a breach here reaches every downstream user.

 Infrastructure assets: Production servers and containers, DNS zones, TLS certificates and CA configurations, SSH keys (especially deploy keys with write access to repositories), cloud IAM roles and service accounts, secrets stored in .env files or secret managers.